TheNewStellW/vmware-operations-guide/content/Operations Management/Chapter 7 - Availability Management/1.7.2-multi-component-system/_index.md

 First, we need to calculate the overall availability of the parallel components first.
 Using the above-mentioned formulas we see the overall availability of Application servers are 99.99% and Web Servers are 99.9999%.

 Next, we need to calculate the overall availability of the components in series.
-Applying the above-mentioned formula we get the overall availability as ≅ 99.89%.
+Applying the above-mentioned formula we get the overall availability of ~99.89%.

 This is the reason we avoid a single point of failure in series with other systems as such components reduces the overall availability.